Xaxis/orangecheck/README.md

 A reference verifier in Rust and Python with the above vectors will be published in the `oc` repository.
 The test vectors are not normative but are provided to illustrate the protocol’s behaviour.

-### 4.11 Linkability & Anti-Surveillance Best-Practices
+### 4.11 Linkability and Anti-Surveillance Best-Practices

 1. **CoinJoin / PayJoin funding** – create the stake from mixed coins so the UTXO cannot be trivially traced backwards.
 2. **LN → on-chain submarine swap** – fund the Taproot output without revealing your source node.